SultanAlshehhi/ML_py-Group-Project/README.md

 ## 👥 Contributors

-This project was developed as a group machine learning project.
+This project was developed as a group AI7101 Machine Learning with Python project.

 ---